giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 In this configuration, the tower geometry is unchanged, but the longitudinal stiffness field is locally reduced.
 The degradation law introduces localized variations along the member axis, making the response more sensitive to how the continuous sectional field is sampled before being transferred to OpenSees.

-This case shows that the quality of the CSF-to-OpenSees sampling cannot be inferred only from the smooth undegraded configuration.
+This case shows that the quality of the OpenSees sampling of the continuous CSF field cannot be inferred only from the smooth undegraded configuration.
 A beam discretization that is sufficient for the baseline tower may under-sample the degraded portions of the stiffness field.

-The plots show the tip displacement and torsional rotation obtained from the CSF-to-OpenSees sampling for the tested uniform beam discretizations.
+The plots show the tip displacement and torsional rotation obtained from the OpenSees sampling of the continuous CSF field for the tested uniform beam discretizations.

 ![Degraded NREL tower - tip displacement convergence](openseeslab_output_NREL-5-MW-degr/plot_tip_displacement_convergence.png)